Vectorworks/developer-scripting/Function Reference/Functions/ConvertToNURBS.md

 |keepOrig|BOOLEAN|Leave the original object in the drawing.|

 ## Remarks
-[[User:CBM-c-|_c_]] (2010.12.24) The orientation of the generated NURBS object is -like for extrudes- based on the active view.
-Set the plane of your profile object with [[VS:SetPlanarRefIDToGround]] if you need it planar.
+*_c_* (2010.12.24) The orientation of the generated NURBS object is -like for extrudes- based on the active view.
+Set the plane of your profile object with [SetPlanarRefIDToGround](SetPlanarRefIDToGround.md) if you need it planar.

 ## Examples
 [NURBSObject](examples/NURBSObject.md)